Cold case: Who murdered this young mom in 1985? - NewsBreak

 DENVER ( KDVR ) — There are hundreds of unsolved homicide cases , long-term missing person cases, and unidentified remains cases in Colorado where at least three years have passed since the crime happened.

 The Colorado cold case task force created a list of those cases dating back to 1970.
-The Problem Solvers are working to highlight cold cases in our state.Cold case: Who murdered this man on Christmas Eve in 2013?
+The Problem Solvers are working to highlight cold cases in our state.Biden on classified documents probe: ‘There’s no there there’

 Who murdered Vicki Clements Carpenter?